 1. INTRODUCTION

 The oil palm (Elaeis guineensis Jacq.) is a perennial crop of major economic importance for many tropical countries, particularly in West Africa, where it is a crucial source of vegetable oil for food, industry, and biofuel production (FAO, 2020; Ng et al., 2021).
 As a long-standing producer, Côte d'Ivoire relies heavily on this crop for its agricultural development and the livelihoods of many rural communities.
 With an annual production of 80.436 million tons of oil, this agricultural crop is the world's leading oilseed (USDA, 2025).
 In order to diversify its export crops, Côte d'Ivoire has promoted the cultivation of oil palms, which have quickly become an important part of the country's economy.
-The palm oil industry employs more than 200 people and sustains more than 2 million people (Cumunel, 2020).
+The palm oil industry directly employs more than 200 people and sustains more than 2 million people (Cumunel, 2020).
 With 600.000 tons of crude palm oil produced annually, Côte d'Ivoire ranks ninth in the world, just behind Brazil, and is the second largest producer of crude palm oil in Africa, behind Nigeria (USDA, 2025).
 In Côte d'Ivoire, the coverage rate is approximately 330,000 hectares, of which 80.000 hectares are classified as industrial plantations (IP), representing 25% of the orchard, and 250.000 hectares are classified as village plantations (VP), constituting the majority with 75% of the total area (USDA, 2021).
 Village plantations are the largest producers of bunches, yielding around 6 to 7 tons per hectare, while industrial plantations produce around 14 tons per hectare (USDA, 2024).
 Côte d'Ivoire must therefore increase its production to meet its own needs and help fill the oilseed deficit in the West African sub-region.